d-u-d-e/my-notes-cplusplus/Vandevoorde_C++Templates_2th-edition.md

 5) You can define specific deduction guides to provide additional or fix existing class template argument deductions.

 ## Chapter 3: Nontype Template Parameters

+1) With C++17 NTTP can be only constant integral values (including enumerations), pointers to objects/functions/members, lvalue references to objects or functions, or `std::nullptr_t`.
+This has been relaxed with C++20.
+Since C++17, you can define a nontype template parameter to generically accept any type that is allowed for a nontype parameter, by using `auto`.

+2) Since C++17 even static locally declared string literals can be passed as non type template args.
+Note that you cannot pass string literals.

+## Chapter 4: Variadic Templates